tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

-Approach for optimizing each variable
+Other tips for data collection:
 ----------------------

+- you will need to temporarily cause instability
+    - e.g. by pulling down VDIMM/VCCSA a bit until you get errors
+    - you can also deliberately over-tighten timings as a way to introduce errors
+- collect error rates over time
 - use GSAT; anything else I tried gave inconsistent results and muddy data
-- you will need to temporarily cause instability.
-The means for doing this is crucial.
+    - I've tried TM5, Y-cruncher Pi, VST, VT3, FFT, N64, Linpack, memtest86, memtestpro
+    - no other tool gave as consistent and high error rates as GSAT
+- collect data across multiple boots for each setting
+    - otherwise training variance will make you believe you've found a better setting, but it's just training variance
+- you want as high error rates as possible while comparing settings, as this gives statistical significance sooner!
+    - you do need to keep error rates low enough to avoid freezes, however
 - always test inter-run variance before optimizing!
 - TODO document this.
 - custom OS installation that runs a test, saves data to storage, then auto reboots -- this is great for collecting data!
 - On ASUS, disable Memory Scrambler while optimizing, then re-enable it once you want stability.
-Otherwise errors become inconsistent and it is hard to spot the patterns in your collected data
+    - Otherwise errors become inconsistent and it is hard to spot the patterns in your collected data